 institute for the liberal arts

 Major grants will be awarded to creative, innovative projects that will make a contribution to education or scholarship in the liberal arts at Boston College and that will need between $2,500 and $25,000 in funding per year.
 Proposals can request funding beginning in June 2015, and may be submitted by any full-time faculty member at Boston College.
-Proposals should be submitted via e-mail to Susan Dunn at the Center for Centers.
+Proposals should be submitted via this online submission form to the Center for Centers.

 Proposals for smaller projects and speakers are accepted on a rolling basis.
 There will be pools of money for funding smaller projects needing less than $2,500, and another pool for funding to bring a single speaker to campus.